PRESS

 To women at risk of social exclusion

-TERRA|Tuesday June 14, 2011
+TERRA|Tuesday, June 14, 2011

-The Mucha Mujer sociocultural project, which was presented today at the headquarters of the General Society of Authors and Publishers of Barcelona (SGAE), offers theatrical training and social integration to women in the process of social inclusion in the Raval neighborhood of Barcelona, according to informed the SGAE.
+The Mucha Mujer sociocultural project, which was presented today at the headquarters of the General Society of Authors and Publishers of Barcelona (SGAE), offers theatrical training and social integration to women in the process of social inclusion in the Raval neighborhood of Barcelona, according to the SGAE.

 The first edition ended with the creation of the testimonial show "There where you keep the strength of your humanity", performed by six of the thirty women who participated in the workshops.